jonaspleyer/cellular_raza-homepage/static/publications/2024-joss/paper.md

 ## Bacterial Rods

-Bacteria come in various forms [@Zapun2008; @Young2006] such an elongated shape [@Billaudeau2017] which grows asymmetrically in the direction of elongation during the growth phase of the cell.
+Bacteria come in various forms [@Zapun2008; @Young2006] such as elongated shapes [@Billaudeau2017] which grows asymmetrically in the direction of elongation.
-To model this behaviour, we describe the physical `Mechanics` of one cell as a collection of multiple vertices $\vec{v}_i$ which are connected by edges.
+Our model describes the physical mechancis of one cell as a collection of multiple vertices
+$\vec{v}_i$ which are connected by springs.
-The edges are modelled as springs and their relative angle at each connecting vertex introduces a stiffening force which is proportional to the angle difference $\alpha-180°$.
+Their relative angle at each connecting vertex introduces a stiffening force which is proportional to the angle difference $\alpha-180°$.
-The `Interaction` of two cells is implemented via a force potential which acts between every vertex and the closest point on the other cells edges.
+Cells interact via a soft-sphere force potential with short-ranged attraction.
+Multiple contributions are calculated between every vertex and the closest point on the other cells edges.
-The potential that of a soft-sphere with a short-ranged adherent force.

-In addition, the cell `Cycle` introduces growth of the bacteria until it reaches a threshold and divides in the middle into two new cells.
+In addition, the cell cycle introduces growth of the bacteria until it divides in the middle into two new cells.
-The growth is downregulated by an increasing number of neighboring cells.
-This can also be accomplished by the `Interaction` simulation aspect.
-It is an phenomenological but effective choice to model the gradual transition into the stationary phase of the bacterial colony.
+This growth is downregulated by an increasing number of neighboring cells which is a phenomenological but effective choice for the transition into the stationary phase of the bacterial colony.

-Initially, the cells are placed inside the left-hand side of an elongated box with reflective boundary conditions.
+Cells are placed inside the left-hand side of an elongated box with reflective boundary conditions.
-The cells are colored continuously from green for fast growth to blue for dormant cells.
+Their colors range from green for fast growth to blue for dormant cells.

 ![Bacterial Rods](figures/bacterial-rods-0000000040.png){ width=50% }
 ![Bacterial Rods](figures/bacterial-rods-0000023000.png){ width=50% }